-If there had been any doubt before, the 2010 catastrophe on the Deepwater Horizon in the Gulf of Mexico has really driven home the message that drilling for oil is a messy and risky business.
+The 2010 catastrophe on the Deepwater Horizon in the Gulf of Mexico drove home the message that drilling for oil is a messy and risky business.
 Consequently, decisions are now being made that affect the future of offshore oil drilling.
 But how risky is it really?
 Should we stop offshore drilling?

 To drill or not to drill